 5. Pay for Everything with Your Credit Cards

 Now that you have some great cash back credit cards in your wallet, the key is to use them for every purchase.
 You don’t want to make any purchases simply to earn cash back, but when you’re making a purchase anyway, use the best card.
 If the purchase falls in the 5% category with Chase Freedom, use that card.
 If you have another card that earns high cash back on that purchase (like gas), use that card.
-Otherwise, use your everyday card.
+Otherwise, use your everyday card like the Citi Double Cash so you earn at least 2%.

 Many of your monthly recurring bills can be paid by credit card.
 This includes things like your cell phone, internet access, cable TV, utilities, insurance premiums, and maybe even things like your car payment.
 If you can get all, or at least most, of your recurring monthly bills on a good cash back credit card you’ll see the rewards adding up quickly.